rh24/tradetracker-sinatra-app/NOTES.md

 - Can you have a three table join?
 UserYearTrade

 - In years views, trades are printing twice.
-Fix this.
+This was an issue caused by trying to use a while i < @trades.length loop that still printed every viewable trade for the length of the entire @trades array.
+So, if there were private trades in the array, the viewable ones printed multiple times to compensate for the private ones.

 - In years/index view, 2018 is showing up because users/:slug (username: test) still has trades logged in 2018.
 - If user deletes account, all data input by that user must be deleted as well.